-Icon of the Seas vs Wonder of the Seas
+Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

-Icon of the Seas vs Wonder of the Seas Size Comparison
+wonder of the seas vs icon of the seas

 Royal Caribbean Icon of the Sea vs Wonder of the Seas size Comparison